Personal info and data safe, stolen code not critical, apparently

 Cloud storage locker on dropbox phishing attack

-The security snafu came to light on October 13 when Microsoft’s GitHub detected suspicious behavior on Dropbox’s corporate account.
+The security snafu came to light on October 13 when Microsoft’s GitHub detected suspicious behaviour on Dropbox’s corporate account.
 GitHub let Dropbox know the next day, and the cloud storage outfit investigated.
-Dropbox determined it had fallen victim to a phisher who had impersonated the code integration and delivery platform CircleCI.
+It had fallen victim to a phisher who had impersonated the code integration and delivery platform CircleCI.

 Dropbox employees and private codes

-Interestingly, just three weeks before the attack, GitHub warned of phishing campaigns that involved impersonation of CircleCI.
-Dropbox appears not to have got the memo, because in early October its staff were sent – and one or more bods fell for – emails that masqueraded as legit CircleCI messages.
+Interestingly, just three weeks before the attack, GitHub warned of phishing campaigns that involved the impersonation of CircleCI.

 Explanation of the dropbox phishing attack